space-apes/codeBowl/codeBowl.md

 <i> Blue player succeeds first easy step and second risky step, but fails the third step is tripped and knocked down by the opponent player</i>

 ### Ball:
 Players may move on to a loose ball in order to attempt picking it up.
-A player with base 0 agility has a 60% chance to successfully pick up the ball and each point of agility increases the success rate by 10%.
+A player with base 0 agility has a 66.6% chance to successfully pick up the ball and 33.3% chance to fail.
 If they fail the pick up, the ball scatters to a random adjacent square and the user's turn ends immediately.
 If the ball scatters to a tile with a player on it, that player attempts to pick up the ball.
 This continues until the ball is successfully picked up or lands on an empty tile.

 ### Optional Advanced Game Features:
+- add stats to players
+    - agility can increase chance of successful ball pickup and decrease chance of being tripped when moving adjacent to enemies
+    - strength can increase chances of knockdown and or injury rolls
+    - armor can decrease chances of injury
 - when knocking down a player, attacker may select 3 tiles in the direction of the attack for the target to end up
 - players who are knocked outside of board are instantly injured
 - when attacking, a non-successful attack may perform a knock-back with no knockdown